campus-crime-watch/campus-crime-watch.github.io/README.md

    }
    ```
    depending on how your `.geojson` is formatted, creating this object will have different code.
-  * `updateHistogram()` then creates the graph, including building the axis labels, bars, and tooltip.
-The code defaults to x-axis labels for each bar, but can be customized (e.g. if the option is `month`, our code only shows each January)
+  * `updateHistogram()` creates the graph, including axis labels, bars, and tooltip.
+The code defaults to x-axis labels for each bar, but can be customized (e.g. for the `month` option, our code shows each January)

 ## Creating The Summary Statistic Sentences
 These sentences are meant to give a quick overall view of crime on Stanford's campus from year to year.
 It displays the crime category from each year that had the highest number of reported crimes.